 This is the Council's first three-year strategic programme.
 It covers the period from 2004 to 2006 and has been adopted by the European Council.
-It has been prepared jointly by the six presidencies which, in turn, will assume stewardship for the Council over that period1.
+It has been prepared jointly by the six presidencies which, in turn, will assume stewardship for the Council over that period.
 They are collectively vested with responsibility for seeing that the Council delivers on its agreed priorities up to 2006 efficiently and on time.

-The programme will steer the Council's work by setting milestones and, where possible, a structured timeframe for implementing commonly agreed priorities without pre-empting the outcome of future negotiations.
-It sets out specific objectives to be achieved as part of the drive for economic competitiveness, full employment, social inclusiveness, environmental improvement and internal and external security, which are at the forefront of people's concerns in all Member States.
+The programme will steer the Council's work by setting milestones and, where possible, a structured timeframe for implementing commonly agreed priorities without pre-empting the outcome of future regotiations.
+It sets out specific objectives to be achieved as part of the drive for economic competitiveness, full employment, economic and social cohesion, social inclusiveness, environmental improvement and internal and external security, which are at the forefront of people's concerns in all Member States.
+It does not seek to reproduce the formal positions of the European Council, which are set out in the relevant Conclusions.